tramitit/guides/en/bulgaria/application_for_heating_assistance.md

 categories:
 - Bulgaria
 date: '2024-06-07'
-description: Learn about heating assistance for low-income households, eligibility criteria, required documents, and how to apply to keep your home warm this winter.
+description: Learn about heating assistance for low-income households, eligibility, required documents, and application procedures.
+Apply early to avoid delays.
 draft: false
-meta_title: 'Heating Assistance: Financial Aid for Winter Heating Costs'
+meta_title: 'Heating Assistance: Financial Aid for Low-Income Families'
-title: 'Heating Assistance: Financial Aid for Winter Heating Costs'
+title: 'Heating Assistance: Financial Aid for Low-Income Families'
 translationKey: bulgaria-application_for_heating_assistance
 ---

 ## Description
 ### What is it?